What is a business line of credit?

 It’s a revolving line of credit, meaning that however much you have already borrowed, you can always borrow more – up to your limit.

 A business line of credit functions much like a credit card, except that the terms (interest rate, debt limit) are often better.
 However, many lenders require a solopreneur to be in business anywhere from 6 months to 2 years before applying for the loan.
-At Revenued, for example, we require at least 6 months of business history to qualify for the Revenued Business Card and Flex Line.

 How to use a line of credit

 A business line of credit for a new business is an effective way to address any number of needs, including:

 - Increasing your purchase power, financing growth, and driving revenue.

 - Financing short-term expenses with a line of credit rather than a credit card.
 You will pay less interest and have a longer window to repay the loan.

 - Using a line of credit for a new business to improve your cash flow during less-busy times, especially if your business is seasonal.

 - Stocking up on inventory.
 Instead of paying for inventory with revenue, use the credit to keep your business humming.